Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 * Your APP will be P2P meaning that it won't need to go through any third party to exchange information.
 It can still go to your back-end web services to acces your core systems.

-* Your APP can easily handle both crypto currency and digital assets.
+* Your APP will easily handle both crypto currency and digital assets.

 * Your APP can be cloned and re-used with a different look and feel but still going to your back-end services and by doing so, driving more adoption to your business.

+* Your APP will be open source meaning that anywone can check the code and review it.

 * Your APP can include for free a number of ready to use functionality just by re-using already built components.